 For many instructors, grading can be a sensitive issue.

-Please Note: Tufts students are very capable.
-This can result in most of your students doing very good work.
-However, it would do a disservice to the best students in your class, those doing truly outstanding work, not to distinguish them from those who did good work.
-At the end of the semester, it is not unheard of for a well-meaning but misguided instructor to present us with a list of grades in which he or she has given everyone a grade of “A” or ”A-”.
+It’s quite likely, therefore, that most of your students will do very good work.
+This is especially true because students taking ExCollege courses tend to be highly motivated.
+However, it would be a disservice to the best students in your class — those doing truly outstanding work — not to distinguish them from those who did good or very good work.
+At the end of the semester, it is not unheard of for a well-meaning instructor to present us with a list of grades in which he or she has given everyone an “A”.
 This is an untenable position, and we will ask the instructor to re-evaluate his or her decisions.

 To avoid such problems, we strongly suggest that you include in your syllabus at least three evaluative assignments, one of which should happen in the first few weeks of the semester.
-To ensure an appropriate distribution, realistic letter grades with a reasonable spread should be given throughout the semester.
+Furthermore, to ensure an appropriate distribution, letter grades with a reasonable spread should be given throughout the semester.